mjmlab/Mandel_ModelsReview_Frontiers_2016/manuscript.md

 ---
-Title: A powerful model: Impact and influence of the natural *Vibrio*-squid symbiosis in understanding bacterial-animal interactions
+Title: Impact and influence of the natural *Vibrio*-squid symbiosis in understanding bacterial-animal interactions
 Date: \today
 ...

 # Abstract